russell-n/theape/_sources/readme.txt

 The `All-Purpose Experimenter` is a plugin-based system meant to create a unified front-end for different device-related testing.
-The documentation is on `pythonhosted <http://pythonhosted.org//theape/>`_.
+The stable documentation is on `pythonhosted <http://pythonhosted.org//theape/>`_, and the documentation for the on-going updates are on `github <https://rsnakamura.github.io/theape/>`_.

 Installation
 ------------